2014 – 2015

 310 Human Response to Disease (3) This course examines core concepts of human response alterations to disease processes at the cellular and systemic level.
 The focus is on illness as it affects major body systems.
 Students will identify and analyze prototypical clinical situations, which will provide a foundation for their nursing practice.
 This course will link clinical situations to their underlying mechanism of disorder and provide a sound knowledge for the practice of professional nursing.
 For Advance 2 BSN students only.
 PREREQ: Nursing majors only.

-312 Care of Older Adult and Care of Child (5) This course emphasizes the assessment, maintenance, and promotion of health for the older adult and child.
-Clients with chronic health problems in both of these populations are addressed.
+312 Care of Older Adult and Care of Child (5) This course emphasizes the health assessment, maintenance, and promotion of the older adult and child.
+Clients with chronic health problems in both populations are addressed.
 Content is organized around the concepts of wellness, chronicity, and acuity.
 The nursing process is used to assist these clients to grow and/or adapt through supportive, therapeutic, palliative, and preventive measures.
 PREREQ: NSG 212 and NSL 212.
 COREQ: NSL 312.
 Nursing majors only.

 313 Applied Nursing Research (3) This course is designed to provide students with a thorough understanding of the mechanism by which evidence is developed including the research process, clinical judgment, interprofessional perspectives, and patient preference as applied to practice.
 This course is also a foundation for more complex research applications at the graduate level.
 Opportunities include development of a literature review, critique of a qualitative and quantitative nursing research study, and participation in conducting the nursing research with a faculty member.
 PREREQ: NSG 212 and NSL 212.